AWS Big Data Blog

 This post is co-written with Julien Lafaye from CFM.

 Capital Fund Management (CFM) is an alternative investment management company based in Paris with staff in New York City and London.
 CFM takes a scientific approach to finance, using quantitative and systematic techniques to develop the best investment strategies.
-Over the years, CFM has received many awards for their flagship product Stratus, a multi-strategy investment program that delivers decorrelated returns through a diversified investment approach while seeking a risk profile that is less volatile than traditional market indexes.
-It was first opened to investors in 1995.
-CFM assets under management are now $13 billion.
+Over the years, CFM has received many awards for their flagship product Stratus, a multi-strategy investment program with a 20- year track record that delivers decorrelated returns through a diversified investment approach while seeking a risk profile that is less volatile than traditional market indexes.
+CFM assets under management are now $15 billion.

 A traditional approach to systematic investing involves analysis of historical trends in asset prices to anticipate future price fluctuations and make investment decisions.
 Over the years, the investment industry has grown in such a way that relying on historical prices alone is not enough to remain competitive: traditional systematic strategies progressively became public and inefficient, while the number of actors grew, making slices of the pie smaller—a phenomenon known as alpha decay.
 In recent years, driven by the commoditization of data storage and processing solutions, the industry has seen a growing number of systematic investment management firms switch to alternative data sources to drive their investment decisions.
 Publicly documented examples include the usage of satellite imagery of mall parking lots to estimate trends in consumer behavior and its impact on stock prices.
 Using social network data has also often been cited as a potential source of data to improve short-term investment decisions.
 To remain at the forefront of quantitative investing, CFM has put in place a large-scale data acquisition strategy.